iai-group/guidelines/python/README.md

     - Comments should be as readable as narrative text, with proper capitalization and punctuation.
   * Imports:
     - Always at the top of the file, just after any module comments and docstrings and before module globals and constants.
+    - Use `from <module> import <name>` for importing a single object or `import <module>` for importing a module.
+      - Do not use `from <module> import *`.
     - Imports should be grouped from most generic to least generic:
       - Standard library imports.
       - Related third party imports.
       - Local application/library specific imports.
       - A blank line between each group of imports.
       - Within each grouping, imports should be sorted lexicographically, ignoring case, according to each module's full package path.
-    - Avoid relative imports, always use the full package name.
+    - Avoid relative imports and use the full package name.
+      - The only exception is when importing inside `__init__.py` files.
+In this case, we use relative imports from the same module.
+This simplifies the long paths when importing to other modules.

 ## Amendments to the Google style guide